benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .slide: data-background="url(../../img/giphy/shia-magic.gif) no-repeat center" data-background-size="cover" -->

 NOTES:
-- A good library abstracts away underlying complexity.
+- A good library abstracts away underlying complexity/difficulty
 - Don't need to know how implementation works
 - React has a lot of “magic” (as Shia puts it) that makes it powerful
 - In general don’t need to know how the magic works
 - However, there are some seemingly counterintuitive parts the make more sense when you understand how React works behind the scenes
+- I'll explain _how_ React works to explain _why_ they had to do certain things in React
+- Let's take a look at a few examples...

 =====